 - Dulce De Leche Fudge

 Pin this recipe for later to your favorite Pinterest board.

 - 3 cups sugar

 - 1 teaspoon vanilla

 - 1 ounce liquid red food coloring

-Stir in milk chocolate ships, vanilla, and semi-sweet chocolate chips with red food coloring.
+- Stir in milk chocolate chips, vanilla, and semi-sweet chocolate chips with red food coloring.
 Stir until smooth and well combined, no chunks.

 This post was first seen over at Real Housemoms where I am a contributor.

 This post has been recently updated since 2015.